Is the COVID-19 Vaccine Approved by the FDA?

 Are the COVID-19 vaccines safe?

-Both vaccines that have been approved for emergency use and have been shown to be safe and effective based on clinical trial data with tens of thousands of people of all races, ages and gender.
-For more information about the safety of the vaccine, visit the CDC website.
+The three vaccines that have been approved or approved for emergency use have been shown to be safe and effective based on clinical trial data with tens of thousands of people of all races, ages and gender.
+For more information about the safety of the vaccines, visit the CDC website.

 There is large amounts of data on the safety of vaccines and clinical data supporting the use of vaccines.
 As with any medication there is rigorous safety and clinical processes designed to ensure safety and effectiveness.
 Once a vaccine is approved there are continued clinical studies and other measures in place to monitor the safety and efficacy.

-The news of two vaccines is encouraging.
-It gives us another tool to fight COVID-19.
-Both vaccines have been shown to be effective at preventing symptomatic COVID-19.
-There are a few differences between each vaccine at this time:
+All the current approved vaccines have been shown to be effective at preventing symptomatic COVID-19.
+There are a few differences between each vaccine at this time.

-- Effectiveness: Both vaccines have been shown to be effective at preventing COVID-19.
+The vaccines have been shown to be effective at preventing symptomatic COVID-19.
 In clinical trials, the Pfizer-BioNTech COVID-19 vaccine was shown to be 95% effective.
 The Moderna COVID-19 vaccine was shown to be 94.1% effective.
+The Janssen (Johnson & Johnson) COVID-19 vaccine has been shown to be 66-85% effective in preventing symptomatic COVID-19, based on severity and the number of days after vaccination.

 What are the side effects of the COVID-19 vaccines?

-Both vaccines that have been approved for emergency use have been shown to be safe and effective.
-The likelihood of side effects is low and usually end on their own within a few days.
+Each vaccine that have been approved for emergency use have been shown to be safe and effective.
+Any side effects usually end on their own within a few days.
 Common side effects that could be experienced are:

 - Injection site redness, pain and swelling